Sethrot/AutoLoader/README.md

 ```
 Save those sets above, keep saving them as you get new gear, and create a couple of sets for your weaponskills, and you'll be getting 90% of the value out of AutoLoader.

-But we'll talk about how it works in more detail below.

-## Advanced
 **Keep your lua and just use *sets***

 The *autoloader-sets* library will give you the set mangement functionality independently of *autoloader*, so you can use it with Mote or whatever else.